cristianvasquez/obsidian-lab-py/README.md

 obsidian-lab <scripts directory>
 ```

-This will run a mini web server that exposes the scripts of the directory specified
+This will run a mini web server that exposes the scripts of the directory specified.

-Example:
+There are some examples in the ./examples directory, to run do:

 ```sh
 obsidian-lab ./examples
 ```

-After running, you can list all the available scripts:
+After starting, you can list all the available scripts:

 > GET: http://127.0.0.1:5000/